-On December 3, 1993, the FDA approved the lactoferrin microassay system by Touch Scientific, Inc (FDA, 2024).
-Lactoferrin diagnostic kits are commercially available options for tear film biomarkers (Willcox et al., 2017).
+On December 3, 1993, the FDA approved the lactoferrin microassay system by Touch Scientific, Inc.36 Lactoferrin diagnostic kits are commercially available options for tear film biomarkers.3

-On May 14, 2009, the FDA approved TearLab created by Ocusense Inc. From the FDA site: this device is used "to measure the osmolality of human tears to aid in the diagnosis of patients with signs or symptoms of DED, in conjunction with other methods of clinical evaluation" (TearLab, 2023).
+On May 14, 2009, the FDA approved the TearLab Osmolarity System created by Ocusense Inc. From the FDA site: this device is used "to measure the osmolality of human tears to aid in the diagnosis of patients with signs or symptoms of DED, in conjunction with other methods of clinical evaluation."37 In 2022, Ocusense Inc. rebranded as Trukera Medical and continues to manage the TearLab Osmolarity System.38 vitro detection of elevated levels of the MMP-9 protein in human tears from patients suspected of having dry eye to aid in the diagnosis of dry eye in conjunction with other methods of clinical evaluation.
+This test is intended for prescription use at point-of-care sites."39

-On November 20, 2013, the FDA approved InflammaDry created by Rapid Pathogen Screening Inc. From the FDA site: "InflammaDry is a rapid, immunoassay test for the visual, qualitative in vitro detection of elevated levels of the MMP-9 protein in human tears from patients suspected of having dry eye to aid in the diagnosis of dry eye in conjunction with other methods of clinical evaluation.
-This test is intended for prescription use at point-of-care sites" (FDA, 2013).
+On November 20, 2013, the FDA approved InflammaDry created by Rapid Pathogen Screening Inc. From the FDA site: "InflammaDry is a rapid, immunoassay test for the visual, qualitative in